 Students obtain internships in selected areas of study to gain deeper understand of knowledge, skills and the context of a given field.
 Site supervisors give guidance and direction to customized internship projects.
 Faculty members serve as liaisons between the internship sites and the university, providing information to students and potential supervisors and supervising the learning experience.
 Students interested in internships within the Computer Science and Cybersecurity department should work with their advisor and/or faculty internship coordinator to discuss the process for your specific major.

 Full course description for Information and Computer Sciences Individualized Internship

-A student must take a minimum of 20 credits of major electives as part of the CApp major, of which at least 12 must be at the upper division.All 200, 300, and 400-level ICS courses that are not required for the major may be taken as electives (assuming the student has completed the necessary prerequisites), with the following exceptions: ICS 381, ICS 390, CFS 499, ICS 499.
+Students are required take a minimum of 20 credits of elective courses as part of the major, of which at least 12 must be at the upper division (300-level or above).
+Any 200-level or higher CFS, CYBR, or ICS courses, not already required for the major, may be taken as electives, with the following exceptions: ICS 372 (but ICS 372 may replace ICS 370 as a major requirement), ICS 381, ICS 390, ICS 495, CFS 499, ICS 499.

 Repeatable exceptions: ICS 490 Special Topics in Information and Computer Sciences and ICS 492 Seminar on Emerging Technologies may be taken more than once for elective credit, so long as the topics differ.
 Consult with academic advisor on acceptable electives.